-I am an economics PhD candidate at the University of Illinois at Urbana-Champaign.
+I am an assistant professor of economics at IÉSEG school of Management.
+I hold a Ph.D. in economics from the University of Illinois at Urbana-Champaign.
 My research focuses on labor, development, and urban economics.
 Scroll down for a selected description of my research.
-I will be in the job market in 2019-2020, and will be available for interviews at the 2019 EEA in Rotterdam and at the 2020 ASSA in San Diego.

 Link to my CV: Here